biolab/orange2/docs/widgets/rst/classify/classificationtreeviewer.rst

       Examples from the selected tree node.

-Signal :code:`Classified Examples` sends data only if some tree node is selected and contains some examples.
+Signal :obj:`Classified Examples` sends data only if some tree node is selected and contains some examples.

 Description